Secure Customer Service

 Since our inception, Zendesk’s approach has been anchored by a strong commitment to privacy, security, compliance and transparency.
 This approach includes supporting our subscribers’ compliance with EU data protection requirements, such as those set out in the General Data Protection Regulation (“GDPR”).

 If a subscriber collects, transmits, hosts, or analyses personal data of EU citizens, GDPR requires the subscriber to use third-party data processors who guarantee their ability to implement the technical and organisational requirements of the GDPR.
-To further earn our customers’ trust, our DPA has been updated to provide our customers with contractual commitments regarding our compliance with applicable EU data protection law and to implement additional contractual provisions required by the GDPR.
+To further earn our customers’ trust, our Data Processing Agreement (“DPA”) has been updated to provide our customers with contractual commitments regarding our compliance with applicable EU data protection law and to implement additional contractual provisions required by the GDPR.

-Binding Corporate Rules: Binding Corporate Rules (“BCRs”) are company-wide data protection policies approved by European data protection authorities to facilitate intra-group transfers of personal data from the European Economic Area (“EEA”) to countries outside the EEA.
+Binding Corporate Rules (BCRs): Binding Corporate Rules (“BCRs”) are company-wide data protection policies approved by European data protection authorities to facilitate intra-group transfers of personal data from the European Economic Area (“EEA”) to countries outside the EEA.
 BCRs are based on strict privacy principles established by European Union data protection authorities and require intensive consultation with those authorities.
 Subscribers can find the full list of approved entities on the Binding Corporate Rules Approved List here.
-Yes, Zendesk has completed the EU approval process with the Irish Data Protection Commissioner (“DPC”) (peer reviewed by both the UK Information Commissioner’s Office and the Dutch Data Protection Authority) for its global Binding Corporate Rules (“BCRs”) as data processor and controller.
+In 2017 Zendesk completed the EU approval process with the Irish Data Protection Commissioner (“DPC”) (peer reviewed by both the UK Information Commissioner’s Office and the Dutch Data Protection Authority) BCRs as processor and as a controller.
 This significant regulatory approval validated Zendesk’s implementation of the highest possible standards for protecting personal data globally, covering both the personal data of its customers and its employees.
 Zendesk is one of the first software companies in the world to have received approval for its BCRs; and was the second company ever to receive approval from the Irish DPC.

 To access Zendesk’s BCRs, please visit: